 An explanation must be based on Dashboard data or other locally collected data.

 LEAs must describe how the LEA identified this goal for focused attention, including relevant consultation with educational partners.

 LEAs are encouraged to promote transparency and understanding around the decision to pursue a focus goal.

+Required Focus Goal(s) for LEAs receiving LCFF Equity Multiplier funding: LEAs receiving LCFF Equity Multiplier funding must include one or more focus goals for each school generating LCFF Equity Multiplier funding.
+These focus goals must address both of the following:

+All student groups that have the lowest performance level on one or more state indicators on the Dashboard, and

+Any underlying issues in the credentialing, subject matter preparation, and retention of the school’s educators, if applicable.

 Broad Goal

 Goal Description: Describe what the LEA plans to achieve through the actions included in the goal.